 Riverfront Plaza.
-The Company has entered into a purchase and sale agreement to acquire this Class A Office Building in Richmond, Virginia.
+The Company acquired this Class A Office Building in Richmond, Virginia on January 22, 1998.
 According to Harrison & Bates, at September 30, 1997, the Richmond Class A office market had an availability rate of 5.0% and an average asking rent of \$20.84 per square foot.
-Primary tenants at this Property include Hunton & Williams and Wheat First Butcher Singer, Inc. While the Company anticipates completing its acquisition of this property in January 1998, there can be no assurances that the Company will acquire this property in January 1998, or at all.
+Primary tenants at this Property include Hunton & Williams and Wheat First Butcher Singer, Inc.

 Mulligan/Griffin Portfolio.
 The Company has entered into agreements to acquire this portfolio of nine office buildings aggregating approximately 1.3 million net rentable square feet and six parcels of land aggregating 30.7 acres located in the Gaithersburg I-270 and I-270 Rockville submarkets of Montgomery County, Maryland and the Springfield and Reston submarkets of Fairfax County, Virginia.
+The Company has completed its acquisition of two of the nine office buildings in the Mulligan/Griffin Portfolio.
 According to Spaulding & Slye, at September 30, 1997, these submarkets had availability rates of 13.7%, 8.4%, 6.1% and 4.8% and average asking rents of \$19.50, \$20.26, \$10.04 and \$21.86 per square foot, respectively.
 Principal tenants at these properties include Lockheed Martin Corporation and the United States of America.
-While the Company anticipates completing its acquisition of these properties in February 1998, there can be no assurances that the Company will acquire these properties in February 1998,
+While the Company anticipates completing its acquisition of the remaining seven properties in the Mulligan/Griffin Portfolio in February 1998, there can be no assurances that the Company will acquire these properties in February 1998, or at all.